-- State-level peat production in 2021 was estimated as an average fraction of total peat production for the previous 10 years because 2021 USGS data were not available when the national Inventory was developed.
-There is annual variability in the peat production values, which lends itself to using an average, rather than relying solely on the previous year,2020, to estimate peat production.
+- State-level peat production in 2021 and 2022 were estimated as an average fraction of total peat production for the previous 10 years because 2021 and 2022 USGS Minerals Yearbook data were not available when the national Inventory was developed.
+There is annual variability in the peat production values, which lends itself to using an average, rather than relying solely on the previous year, 2020, to estimate peat production.
 An average percentage was estimated by calculating the average fraction of total U.S. peat production over the past 10 years for a given state.
-This average fraction was then multiplied by the 2021 total U.S. peat production of the conterminous 48 states available from the USGS annual Minerals Commodities Summary (USGS, 2022c). - Data Appendix E-8 of this report provides state-level peat production data as well as state-level estimated peat area across the time series for all 50 states and the District of Columbia.
+This average fraction was then multiplied by the 2021 and 2022 total U.S. peat production of the conterminous 48 states available from the respective USGS annual Minerals Commodities Summary (USGS 2023c).
+States and territories with no individual peat production data and not within a peat-producing region were assumed to not be producing peat. - Data Appendix E-8 of this report provides state-level peat production data as well as state-level estimated peat area across the time series for all 50 states and the District of Columbia.